skoc/BCO-Execution/README.md

 # Usage Notes

-This repository include all the required apps/tools to crate BioCompute Object (BCO) from scratch or CWL workflow, and provides an easy-to-use script to validate and excute given BCO with provided workflow language in its 'Execution Domain'.
+This repository include all the required apps/tools to crate BCO from scratch or CWL workflow, and provides an easy-to-use script to validate and excute given BCO with provided workflow language in its 'Execution Domain'.

 Begin by cloning the repo to your local machine.